Le Corbusier

 This combination of different cultural influences – as well as why to define Le Corbusier simply as “a master of rationalism” is far from thoroughly describing his personality – comes out, for example, in his post-war works and many of his paintings.

-If you are planning to visit one or more of them, there are buildings designed by Le Corbusier open to the public in France, Switzerland, Germany, the United States, Argentina, India, and Japan.
+Buildings designed by Le Corbusier are open to the public in France, Switzerland, Germany, the United States, Argentina, India, and Japan.

 Cover photo: Gisèle Freund, “Le Corbusier, Paris” (1961) © Centre Pompidou, Guy Carrad © Estate Gisèle Freund/IMEC Images; from the exhibition “Le Corbusier.
 The Measure of Man”, Centre Pompidou, Paris, April 29- August 3, 2015; courtesy of Centre Pompidou.